TNET-SNU/mmTLS/README.md

 - mmTLS and Split-TLS were using RSA for key exchange while mcTLS was using DHE with 1024-bit DH parameter.
 - We make them use a common key exchange protocol, DHE with 2048-bit DH parameter, which is supported by mcTLS.

-- We will update the final result for the camera-ready version.
+- Sorry for the confusion, but we will fix this graph for the camera-ready version.
-- Sorry for your inconvenience.
 ```

 # Figure 12 - Response Time - WAN (15 minutes)